sebhtml/ray/README.txt

 Ray works with OpenMPI 1.4.1.

 Description:

-Ray is a single-executable program.
+Ray is a single-executable program (the executable is Ray).
 Its aim is to assemble sequences on mpi-enabled computers or clusters.
 Ray is implemented in c++.
-It is tested with OpenMPI and g++ on Linux 2.6.
+It is tested with OpenMPI 1.4.1 and g++ on Linux 2.6.
 Only the master rank needs to access the files on disk.

 Availability:

 http://denovoassembler.sourceforge.net/

+Installation:

+tweak the Makefile (you must provide the path to mpic++)

 Author: